parapluu/Concuerror/docs/faq.md

 Concuerror may also print tips during its execution, suggesting ways to improve the effectiveness of testing.
 A large number of options are available to fine tune the tool.
-You can find out more about them by using `concuerror -h`.
+You can find out more about them by using `--help all`.

 ## Can Concuerror do 'random testing'?